 - If you want it darker than it want to go you have to use another finish layer and another process

 There are three types of stain: oil based, lacquer based, and dye stain.

 Oil stains are rarely used in paint booths because they gunk up everything as the overspray settles out.
 It is gummy, not dry like a lacquer product.
 The rags used to wipe off the excess stain can also spontaneously combust so you have to keep them in a sealed container.
 The advantage is that oil based stain dries slower so you have more time to wipe the stain off.

 Lacquer based stains dry quicker, you can spray sealer the same day if it is warm.
 You have to hustle because it dries quickly but an second coat will loosen it up if needed.
-Lacquer based stain has lacquer thinner and lacquers instead of paint thinner like in oil based stain.
+Lacquer based stain has lacquer thinner instead of paint thinner like in oil based stain.

 Dye stains are alcohol based and are literally dyes that once soaked in aren’t going to be reversed.
 You have to have a good quality cup spray gun, we use a couple of Sata guns, because drips aren’t tolerated as the drips will show.
 The dye is used in very thin layers, slowly built up, so that you have some control over the outcome.
 Dye stains can be used over other finishes to tweak color or used to remove dominate colors from woods like red oak or cherry.

 Glaze is a colorant mixed in a solvent that is used to add some color to a finish.
 Glaze can be tinted to any color you can come up with starting from a clear base or a standard glaze color.